comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 In Part 3, where the video "Files, folders, and navigation" is navigating to Documents, you will do: `cd /ufrc/bsc4452/<gatorlink>`

-{% include tip.html content="In the same video, the presenter goes into how to use the "\" to escape the space in a folder name.
+{% include tip.html content="In the same video, the presenter goes into how to use the backslash to escape the space in a folder name.
 While you can do this, it is rally a pain in the neck and I would **HIGHLY** recommend that you just not use spaces in your file or folder names." %}

 In part 3, you can skip the "User roles and sudo" video as you won't be able to do those--you do not have permission to change to the root user.